symbol/symbol-docs/source/guides/writing-a-guide.rst

 2. Opt to contribute to one of them by adding a comment, or create a new issue with your guide idea.

-3. Look if you can classify your guide under the current categories.
+3. Check if you can classify your guide under one of the current categories.
 If not, create a new issue proposing a new category:

 .. csv-table:: Categories
    :header: "Section", "Categories"